Set up Office 365 file storage and sharing

 When you store a file in OneDrive it's only accessible by you, unless you share it with others.
 When you share files, you can choose to create a link that can be forwarded, or to share with only specific people.
 You can also create separate folders in OneDrive for different purposes such as public, personal, or for individual projects.
 Each folder can be shared with a different person or group, or nobody else at all.

-For more information on sharing, also see Share files and folders in OneDrive for Business.
+For more information on sharing, also see Share files and folders with Office 365.

 Track how much space you have left